HiveYuan/Photon-Mapping/README.md

 # Photon-Mapping
-Summer Research guided by UCB Prof. JOB in 2020
+Summer project guided by UCB Prof. JOB in 2020